m-kupiec/compendium-javascript/README.md

 ## Programming Techniques

-### 💠 Swapping Two Variables
+### 💠 Swapping the Values of Two Variables

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/destructuring-assignment)

-Two variables can be swapped using a destructuring assignment:
+The values of two variables can be swapped using a destructuring assignment:

 ```js
 let a = 1;